ClipCatalog logo ClipCatalog

 EN

-ClipCatalog watches your clips and detects scenes, objects, and actions — automatically.
-Type what you remember and matching clips surface instantly, without manual labeling or cloud uploads.
+ClipCatalog is an automatic video tagging tool that watches your clips and detects scenes, objects, and actions — without manual labeling or cloud uploads.
+Type what you remember and matching clips surface instantly.
 If you combine multiple tags, you can switch All/Any matching (AND/OR).

 No manual labeling needed